 No evidence for earlier (pre-medieval) activity was identified at the site, and the substantial colluvial deposits within the valley appear to have resulted from natural slope processes rather than human occupation.
-The absence of artefactual material within these deposits reinforces the interpretation that this part of the landscape remained largely undeveloped.
+The absence of artefactual material within these deposits reinforces the interpretation that this part of the landscape remained largely undeveloped outside of the medieval agricultural activity.